PavelSozonov/CMemvit/README.md

 ## Installing the Plugin

-Prerequisite:
+### Prerequisite: ###

 Plugin work with Eclipse Luna with C/C++ Development Tooling installed.

 The easiest way to get this configuration is to download Eclipse IDE for C/C++ Developers:

 [http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/lunasr2](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/lunasr2)

-To install the CMemvit plugin is to download the [Memvit.jar](https://raw.githubusercontent.com/PavelSozonov/CMemvit/dev/Outcome/Memvit.jar) file from Outcome folder, and copy it in dropins folder inside the root directory of your Eclipse installation.
+To install the CMemvit plugin you need to download the [Memvit.jar](https://github.com/PavelSozonov/CMemvit/raw/master/Outcome/Memvit.jar) file from the <b>Outcome</b> folder, and copy it in the <b>dropins</b> folder inside the root directory of your Eclipse installation.
 This package contains compiled versions of plugin to run CMemvit.

 ## Using the Eclipse Plugin